 I work with multiple media, focusing primarily in charcoal or pen and ink for drawing, while I mostly work with oil for painting, occasionally using acrylic for my under paintings.
+More recently, my primary focus has been with watercolor or acrylic mediums.

 For drawings in charcoal I use a fast developing detractive method of building and wiping away to the ghost of the image until I am ready to isolate the final refined form which I build by accentuating the darks and cutting away any excess work.